CTO Research, Policies & Frameworks

 CTO’s Caribbean Sustainable Tourism Policy Framework 2020

-In fulfilment of its mandate as the Organisation with responsibility to secure the sustainability and growth of Caribbean tourism, and to market and promote the region, CTO provides a platform for cooperation on matters related to tourism, and has been the Implementing Agency with responsibility for the development and update of the Caribbean Sustainable Tourism Policy and Development Framework.
+In fulfilment of its mandate as the Organization with responsibility to secure the sustainability and growth of Caribbean tourism, and to market and promote the region, CTO provides a platform for cooperation on matters related to tourism, and has been the Implementing Agency with responsibility for the development and update of the Caribbean Sustainable Tourism Policy and Development Framework.
 The CTO’s 2020 Caribbean Sustainable Tourism Policy and Development Framework (CSTPDF) is an output of the Supporting a Climate Smart and Sustainable Caribbean Tourism Industry (CSSCTI) project implemented by CTO.
 The CSSCTI project is funded by the Caribbean Development Bank (CDB), through resources allocated under the African Caribbean Pacific Group, European Union, Natural Disaster Risk Management in the CARIFORUM Programme (ACP-EU NDRM).

 CTO’s Caribbean Sustainable Tourism Policy Framework 2008